Skip to main content

 Slave River

-Where the burly Slave River smacks into the immovable Precambrian Shield you’ll find a frothing labyrinth with the finest “playboating” in Canada.
-The Slave River Rapids are legendary: monstrous features like Rockem Sockem, Rollercoaster, Molly’s Nipple and the Edge lure professional-grade kayakers from all over the world.
-Novice boaters have fun here too, as there are literally thousands of mild channels, eddies and play-waves.
-Be sure to launch with a local; they’ll keep you away from the gnarly stuff.
-Slave River Paddlefest, held in early August, is the best time to come.
+Where the burly Slave River, called Des Nedhé in Dene, hits the Canadian Shield, you’ll find a frothing labyrinth with the finest freestyle kayaking in Canada.
+The Slave River rapids include monstrous features like Rockem Sockem, Rollercoaster and the Edge that attract professional-grade kayakers from all over the world.
+Novice boaters have fun here too, as there are thousands of mild channels, eddies and play-waves.
+Be sure to set off with a local; they’ll keep you away from the gnarly stuff.
+Along with house-high waves, you may also see American white pelicans bobbing in the rapids or huge bison meandering on shore.
+Come to the South Slave Region during the Slave River Paddlefest, held in Fort Smith in early August: it’s the best time to get to know this 434-kilometre-long (260 miles) river that runs from the Peace-Athabasca Delta to Great Slave Lake.
+You can access the Slave River from Fort Smith, Fort Chipewyan, or Fort Resolution.

 Indigenous name: Des Nedhé